JocaPC/qpi/README.md

 select * from qpi.query_locks;       -- Information about the locks that the queries are holding

 select * from qpi.cpu_usage; --  Information about CPU usage.
-select * from qpi.mem_usage; --  Information about memory usage.
+select * from qpi.memory; --  Information about memory usage.
 ```

 Getting the information about the system performance: